xbarin02/ccsds/phase0/README.md

 The CCSDS 122.0 is a standard for lossy-to-lossless image data compression.
 The compression method targets instruments used on board of spacecraft.

+### Current status

+- The code fully implements the CCSDS 122.0 standard up to Stage 1.
+- Further stages have to be implemented.

 ### Prerequisites

 The library is written in pure C89 (ANSI C).
 No compiler extensions nor